 The university is one of a handful of higher education institutions in the U.S. to boast an anaerobic digester, a system that converts organic waste —manure and food waste — to renewable energy.

 Anaerobic means “without oxygen.”
 Anaerobic digestion is a naturally occurring, biological process that breaks down organic waste at 100 degrees Fahrenheit, or warmer, in anaerobic conditions, resulting in the production of methane and carbon dioxide.
 With food waste, the microbes that thrive in such an environment break down proteins, fats and starches to form both the gases.

-“It’s what happens in the stomach of a cow,” said Dana Kirk, assistant professor of biosystems and agricultural engineering, and manager of the MSU Anaerobic Digestion Research and Education Center (ADREC).
+“It’s what happens in the stomach of a cow,” said Dana Kirk, associate professor of biosystems and agricultural engineering, and manager of the MSU Anaerobic Digestion Research and Education Center (ADREC).
 “It’s very similar to what’s happening in our intestines.
 It’s kind of a natural extension of the body, but we’re doing it in a technical system, so there’s concrete, steel and lots of electronics.”

 The south campus anaerobic digester, located at the intersection of College and Bennett roads, near the MSU Dairy Cattle Teaching and Research Center, began operations in 2013.
 The sealed, airtight tank can hold up to 400,000 gallons and is the largest on-campus digester in the U.S.

 Approximately 22,000–25,000 tons of total material comes through the digester each year.
 About half of it is food waste or food-related byproducts.